 On April 14, 2020, Texas Workforce Commission’s (TWC) three-member Commission (Commission) authorized a supplemental distribution of $200 million to local workforce development areas funded from the CARES Act CCDBG funding.

+On May 19, 2020, the Commission authorized deobligating $100 million of the CARES Act funding and redistributing the funding for enhanced reimbursement payments to open providers during the COVID-19 crisis based on local workforce area need.

 PROCEDURES: